"Grouping" a set of objects allows you to move a set of objects together, while still being able to edit each object within the group independently.

 You can move a text box by clicking on an edge of the text box and then dragging it.
 You can resize a text box by dragging its handles.

-To change its formatting, select text and then choose options in the popup box.
+To change its formatting, select text and then choose options from the home tab..

 To add shapes or lines, click on the Shapes icon in the toolbar.
 A dropdown menu appears which allows you to choose from many different shapes.
 Choose a shape, then click and drag to add it to your poster.